MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/community-resources.md

 ## Tools

-The [code components builder](https://www.xrmtoolbox.com/plugins/Maverick.PCF.Builder/) is XrmToolBox tool that lets you create code components in visual manner using the Power Apps CLI.
+The [Custom Control Builder](https://www.xrmtoolbox.com/plugins/Maverick.PCF.Builder/) is a tool from XrmToolBox that lets you create code components in visual manner using the Power Apps CLI.